OpenCyphal/pydsdl/README.md

 If the function is not provided, `@print` statements will not produce any output besides the log, but their expressions will be evaluated nevertheless (and a failed evaluation will still be treated as a fatal error).

+As demanded by the specification, the parser rejects unregulated fixed port ID by default.
+To allow unregulated fixed port ID, pass the parameter `allow_unregulated_fixed_port_id` as True.

 #### Data type model

 Data types are represented as one of the following types defined in `pydsdl.data_type`,